maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-10-variance-reduction.md

 **More effective automation**: You can build better automated tests, better monitoring, better deployment systems when the code they're operating on is predictable.

-At Jennifer's company, they measured some of these compounding effects six months after adopting AI-assisted development:

-- Time to productivity for new hires: down 40%
-- Average time to understand unfamiliar code: down 55%
-- Success rate of automated refactorings: up from 70% to 94%
-- Mean time to identify root cause during debugging: down 35%
+At Jennifer's company, they measured some of these compounding effects six months after adopting AI-assisted development: time to productivity for new hires dropped 40%, average time to understand unfamiliar code fell 55%, success rate of automated refactorings jumped from 70% to 94%, and mean time to identify root cause during debugging declined 35%.

 None of these are direct effects of speed.
 They're all consequences of consistency.